 The full board of directors considers all major decisions of our company.
-However, the board of directors has established a compensation committee and an audit committee, each of which is chaired by an outside director.
-The board of directors currently has no nominating committee or committee performing a similar function.
+However, the board of directors has established a compensation committee, an audit committee and a nominating committee.
+Both the compensation committee and audit committee are chaired by an outside director.